hzhou/MyDef_Book/general_module.md

 ```
 MyDef completed the function call for printf, and added the semicolons that we've been missing.

-We can tell MyDef do assum no knowledge of underlying language.
-To do that, we can use the general module:
+We can tell MyDef to assume no knowledge of underlying language.
+To do that, we use the general module:

 ```
 $ mydef_page -mgeneral helloworld.def